FedericoRessi/pythoncourse/docs/getting_started.md

 ### Windows and other OSs

-On Window platform you can have both GIT and Bash installed by running GIT SCM installer from its official [Web site](https://git-scm.com/downloads).
+On Window platform you can have both Git and Bash installed by running Git SCM installer from its official [Web site](https://git-scm.com/downloads).

-## Step 3: configure GIT
+## Step 3: configure Git

-Once installed, to configure GIT you should follow one of following guides:
+Once installed, to configure Git you should follow one of following guides:
 - [First-Time Git Setup](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup) - by Git SCM
 - [Set Up Git](https://help.github.com/articles/set-up-git/) - by GitHub